 Annapurna Circuit Trek Difficulties

-When it comes to trekking to a region with diverse terrain, culture, wildlife along with the spectacular view of the Himalayas, Annapurna can be the next best destination in Nepal.
+When it comes to trekking to a region with diverse terrain, culture, and wildlife along with the spectacular view of the Himalayas, Annapurna can be the next best destination in Nepal.

 Annapurna Circuit Trek is by far one of the easiest and shorter treks than other high-altitude treks in Nepal.
 It is a journey within the mountain ranges of central Nepal crossing the highest pass at Thorong La (5416m).